jeremyrchow/lending_club_default_model/README.md

 # Predicting Lending Club Loan Defaults
 **Jeremy Chow**

+5/9/2019

-The goal of this project was to classify predicting defaulting loans based on pre-loan metrics.
+The goal of this project was to classify defaulted loans based on pre-loan metrics.

 ## The Data and Preprocessing
 The original data set came from [LendingClub](https://www.lendingclub.com/info/download-data.action).
 Each row of data consisted of 145 rows with loan data (amount, monthly payment, time issued), account information, settlement information, hardship details, investor funding information.
-There is a class imbalance of about 80% paid off loans and 20% defulated loans.
+There is a class imbalance of about 80% paid off loans and 20% defaulted loans.
 The first step was to drop all data that would not be available at time of issuance to prevent data leakage.

 ## Exploratory Data Analysis